Override-6/LComps-SpigotLibrary/README.md

 Factories decide what kind of implementation will be used for wrappers To inject a WrapperFactory into a ComponentWrapper, you can use his Builder.

-## Component Listeners interfaces
+## ListenerHandlers interfaces
-We already seen Component Listeners interfaces above, but their implementation can be specified by the builder of ComponentWrapper
+We already seen ListenerHandlers interfaces above, but their implementation can be specified by the builder of ComponentWrapper